DarioGarciaPr/NXP_simtemp/docs/README.md

 <img width="271" height="317" alt="gui" src="https://github.com/user-attachments/assets/ebfc137a-55e0-494e-a321-6a9fd7ab662e" />

-> ⚠️ Note:Important: Do not attempt to modify the kernel module through the GUI, only sysfs reads/writes are supported.
+> ⚠️ Important: Do not attempt to modify the kernel module through the GUI, only sysfs reads/writes are supported.
 ---

 ## Links